Skip to content

 Frequently Asked Questions

-Yes.
-Results use crypto.getRandomValues() — the same cryptographic RNG browsers use for HTTPS.
-It is statistically indistinguishable from true randomness and cannot be predicted.
+It's cryptographically random.
+Results use crypto.getRandomValues(), the same RNG browsers use for HTTPS.
+It's statistically indistinguishable from true randomness and can't be predicted or reproduced.

 No. Each flip is completely independent.
-Believing otherwise is the gambler's fallacy — after 10 heads in a row, the next flip is still exactly 50/50.
+Thinking otherwise is the gambler's fallacy — after 10 heads in a row, the next flip is still exactly 50/50.
+The coin has no memory.

 Can I flip multiple coins at once?